East Asian Studies

 EAS offers varied opportunities for overseas study in East Asia.
 Majors, certificate students, and non-majors are encouraged to take advantage of intensive summer or year-long language study and/or internships.
 The programs hosted by EAS are the intensive Chinese and Japanese programs in Beijing, China and Ishikawa, Japan (Princeton in Beijing and Princeton in Ishikawa).
 Upon graduation, students will normally find themselves prepared to begin graduate work at a higher level because of such foreign language experience and training.
 The department also encourages students to participate in extended internships or study programs in East Asia.

 Scholarship aid is available to majors and non-majors for both summer and year-long programs.
-Students should contact the EAS Program Manager, Richard Chafey, for these funding opportunities.
+Students should contact the EAS Program Manager, Donna Musial-Manners for these funding opportunities.

 Intervening Year Abroad